QUICK ANSWER

 Commission calculations are one of the most practical math types to master before the Florida real estate exam.
 If you can recognize the chain, most problems come down to sale price, total commission, broker share, and associate share.

 Every commission question runs through the same basic formula.
 The exam just dresses it up in different ways.
 Sometimes it asks you to calculate forward.
 Sometimes it asks you to work backwards.
 Sometimes it layers in broker splits, associate splits, or net-to-seller requirements.
-But the math underneath never changes.
+But the math underneath stays the same.

 This guide walks through the commission variations Florida candidates should know: forward calculations, backward calculations, broker splits, associate splits, and net-to-seller problems.
 You will get ten worked scenarios, five practice problems, and seven specific traps that make commission questions feel harder than they are.

 If you want the full picture across all math topics, the complete math formulas guide covers every formula on the exam.
+To lock the setup before you calculate, use the T-bar method for the rate-times-sale-price relationship, or cross multiplication when you need the rate or have to work backward to the sale price.
 For commission specifically, keep reading.

 Every commission calculation on the Florida exam comes from one formula used in three directions.